juanarancibia/quipu-research/README.md

 1. **Decoupling Prefill and Decode (Chunked Prefill):** Currently, the heavy compute phase of reading the few-shot prompt (Prefill) blocks the memory-bound token generation (Decode) for other users in the batch.
 Implementing Chunked Prefill will prevent long prompts from spiking the tail latency of concurrent requests.
 2. **Speculative Decoding:** Since Quipu's output is a highly structured, predictable JSON, using a microscopic draft model (e.g., <0.5B params) to generate tokens and having our 4B model simply verify them in parallel could theoretically double our Tokens/sec (TPS) during the decode phase.

+## Dive Deeper

+If you are interested in the raw, unfiltered engineering process behind this project, I recommend checking out the [DEVELOPMENT_LOG](./DEVELOPMENT_LOG.md).

+While this README is a structured summary of the architecture and final outcomes, the development log contains all the notes, the exact CLI commands, the failed experiments, and the raw metrics from every iteration.
+It's the actual technical diary of how this SLM was built from scratch.